 This study will use measurements of brain waves using a novel method called high-density EEG to locate and map out the brain areas responsible for important functions such as movement, language, sensation and memory.
 In addition, this study will use measurements of electrical impedance to sense and image the electrical properties of brain tissue using methods called Electrical Impedance Sensing (EIS) and Electrical Impedance Tomography (EIT), respectively.
+You are being asked to participate in this study because you recently had a stroke.
+The high-density EEG will be recorded and may or may not help your doctors determine the most effective treatment for you.
+Your decision whether or not to take part will have no effect on the type of medical care that you receive.
 Please ask questions if there is anything about this study you do not understand.